Huawei's Honor 6A wants to be your wallet's best friend

-Samsung's Galaxy S8 a bit too much for your wallet?
+Samsung's Galaxy S8 ($669.88 at Amazon Marketplace) a bit too much for your wallet?
 Cast your eyes on Huawei Honor's new 6A.

 This 5-inch Android phone packs a Qualcomm Snapdragon octa-core processor, a 13-megapixel rear camera and a capacious 3,010mAh battery.
 That's all wrapped up inside a metal body.
 Of course it makes some sacrifices to make to bring that price down: The display has only a 720-pixel resolution, so don't expect high-res images to pop like they do on higher end phones.